 GeneCards Summary for PSMF1 Gene

-PSMF1 (Proteasome (Prosome, Macropain) Inhibitor Subunit 1 (PI31)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include endopeptidase inhibitor activity.
+PSMF1 (Proteasome Inhibitor Subunit 1) is a Protein Coding gene.
+Diseases associated with PSMF1 include Pituitary Adenoma 2, Growth Hormone-Secreting and Spinocerebellar Ataxia 23.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include endopeptidase inhibitor activity and proteasome binding.

 Plays an important role in control of proteasome function.
 Inhibits the hydrolysis of protein and peptide substrates by the 20S proteasome.
 Also inhibits the activation of the proteasome by the proteasome regulatory proteins PA700 and PA28.